downvoteit/spring-demos-parent/README.md

 ### WebFlux

-- WebFlux cannot be cached with Redis without stopping the event-loop (blocking & rescheduling)
+- WebFlux cannot be cached with Redis without stopping the event-loop (blocking & rescheduling) and caching the wrapper (Mono/Flux) itself
 - WebFlux can be cached with Caffeine but using a deprecated CacheMono types

 ### Hibernate

-- Entities involved into batch operations must use `@GeneratedValue(GenerationType.SEQUENCE, generator=...)`
+- Entities involved in batch operations must use `@GeneratedValue(GenerationType.SEQUENCE, generator=...)` generator
 - During a batch operation calling `flush()` and `clear()` on an EntityManager will clear the PersistenceContext to avoid an OOM